 Lives and works in Ann Arbor, MI

-DeMarte’s latest series examines our cultural tendency to idealize the natural world while continually trying to improve upon it.
-DeMarte explores the veneer of material desire and constructed natural beauty by composing fictional tableaus that speak to our obsession with beauty, perfection and excess.
+DeMarte’s ouvre examines our cultural tendency to idealize the natural world while continually trying to improve upon it.
+DeMarte explores the veneer of material desire and constructed natural beauty by composing fictional tableaus that speak to our obsession with beauty, perfection, and excess.
 Meanwhile, underneath the bright colors is an oppressive sense of disenchantment.
-By “improving” on the natural elements with lighting and post processing, nature becomes just another commercial good, victim to our materials desires.
+By “improving” on the natural elements with lighting and post-processing, nature becomes just another commercial good, victim to our material desires.
 Carefully arranged, and then “sweetened” with sugary items and bright primary colors, DeMarte’s confections are indulgent treats that play with the boundary between the contrived and the natural.
-In the end the pieces mimic a consumer economy screaming for our attention and demanding that we desire more.
+In the end, the pieces mimic a consumer economy screaming for our attention and demanding that we desire more.